0GuguH9/HelerisFW/README.md

 ## Current Features

 - **Facilitates the creation of Window and GL Context**: Offers two structs, `HRSGLContext` and `HRSWindow`, to simplify the creation and management of GLFW windows and OpenGL contexts.
-- **Program loop facilitation**: Provides a loop that allows setting a maximum FPS (Frames Per Second), vertical synchronization (V-Sync), delta time (time difference between frames), and easy creation of backgrounds.
+- **Program loop facilitation**: Provides a loop that provides two updates, the onUpdate (called every frame) and the onFixedUpdate (called every cycle cooldown, the default is 60 per second), each with one delta time.
+Allows setting a maximum FPS (Frames Per Second), cycle cooldown (for onFixedUpdate), vertical synchronization (V-Sync), delta time (time difference between frames), and easy creation of backgrounds.

 ## Getting Started